flot/flot.github.com/_posts/2013-02-24-the-long-road-to-canvas-text.md

 rendering text directly onto the canvas.
 This offered better performance and made it possible to save an entire plot (minus the legend) to an image.

-It turned out that many users had come to rely on HTML text, however, and it has advantages of its own, including the ability to embed mark-up, better styling, straightforward interactivity via jQuery events, and more reliable metrics and render quality.
+But it turned out that many users had come to rely on HTML text, and it has advantages of its own, including the ability to embed mark-up, better styling, straightforward interactivity via jQuery events, and more reliable metrics and render quality.

-So we needed to come up with a way to make both sides happy.
+So we needed a way to make both sides happy.
 Our solution was to revert to HTML text as the default, while making it very simple to re-render the plot with canvas text at any time.
 The implementation took a while to evolve - see pull request [#935](https://github.com/flot/flot/pull/935) - but has stabilized enough that we'll be able to merge it into master very soon.

 To enable drawing to canvas, one need only include the jquery.flot.canvas.js plugin, then enable it like this:

 ```js
 $.plot("#placeholder", series, {